Spreading in Integrable and Non--integrable Many--body Systems: Non--Integrable Case

-plot the collective coordinates for larger times, beyond the time scale displayed in Fig.~\ref{fig10}.
-The first deviations are seen in the first shaded region.
-The two curves are then again on top of each other, before they depart once more in the second shaded region.
-This confirms that the motion of collective coordinate remains largely regular.
-The single--particle trajectories, however, show a much stronger onset of chaotic motion, as demonstrated in Fig.~\ref{fig13}.
+plotted the collective coordinates for larger times, beyond the time scale displayed in Fig.~\ref{fig10}.
+The first deviations are seen in the region starting at about 6.5~s.
+The two curves collapse then on top of each other again, before they depart once more at about 7.5~s.
+This confirms that the motion of the collective coordinate remains largely regular.

-At short times, the two trajectories differ only little, but at larger times of about 10 seconds, they are completely apart.
-The number of circulations is the same, because the energies are the same for the two trajectories.
+To better visualize individual trajectories, we go to two spatial dimensions by adding the same Hamiltonian that we use for positions and momenta in $x$ direction also for a new set of positions and momenta in $y$ direction.
+The motions in these two direction are thus uncoupled.
+As compared to the collective motion, the single--particle trajectories show a much stronger onset of chaotic motion, as demonstrated in Fig.~\ref{fig13}.
+Here, the differences in the initial conditions can directly be read off from the figure.
+The two trajectories are iterated for 10~s.
+At short times close to 0~s, they differ only little, but at about 10~s the trajectories are completely apart.
+Roughly speaking, the effects due to perturbation accumulate at later times.